shahednasser/quran-extension/README.md

 ## Hijri Dates

-You can show the today's Hijri date and holidays, if there are any.
+You can show today's Hijri date and holidays, if there are any.

 ## Recitations